Sensory Tray Ideas

 Hours of fun, sensory stimulating art activities and games, designed specifically for young children with special needs.
 Simple, easy to follow instructions, explained clearly through photographs and video, using a variety of inexpensive, easily obtainable art materials.

 Hello, I'm Ellie.

-I am currently a student who is about to graduate from Cardiff Metropolitan University with a BA in Fine Art.
-Im very excited that in September, I will be starting my teaching degree at Battledown Children Centre in Cheltenham, where I have been working since last June as an early years practitioner.
+I have graduated Cardiff Metropolitan University with an art degree.
+I have also completed my teacher training and am currently a Teacher at Battledown Children Centre in Cheltenham.
+I have been working for the past 2 years, first as an early years practitioner, then a trainee teacher.
 Due to most children being unable to go to school because of the current global situation with Covid19, I decided to set up this website.
 Full of fun and creative activities, to keep young minds active, and help motor development.

 Shaving Foam Marbling

 This is Emily, having fun creating some sensory artwork, relating to her school project this week of Safari animals.

 Food colouring or Paint mixed with water

 Cut shape of animal you want to print on to and set aside.

 Spread a thin amount of shaving cream onto an art tray.

 Drop some food colouring onto the shaving cream and swirl in to shapes.